jakeberg/resume/tech_lead_assessment.md

 - Managed ingress and egress for Lambdas, EC2, Postgres, and DynamoDB in AWS.
 - Utilized roles and security groups for granular access to resources created for applications.
 - Designed DynamoDB table schemas to optimize for high-volume reads and writes with cost efficiency.
-- Managed DNS, certificate creation, and load balancing for multiple UI applications.
+- Managed DNS, certificate creation, and load balancing for multiple UI applications in AWS Route53 and Certificate Manager.
 - Used Azure Enterprise Apps to create client credentials and manage user access to applications.

 ### Systems Analysis & Design